ing-bank/rokku/README.md

     sbt run

+NOTE: `ranger-s3-security.xml` must exist in resources directory or in directory from classpath

 > for windows docker runs on different it so you need to:
 > set environmental variables:
 > * GARGOYLE_STS_HOST